Skip to main content

 Response

 The response HTTP status code is always saved in the variable api_client_status_code.
 The response body is saved in the variable api_client_response_body.
+In case of a JSON response, the response body would be the complete JSON object.

 Testing and Debugging